ajshort/silverstripe-itemsetfield/docs/en/index.md

 *  **Sortable** (`bool`) - Either enables or disables the drag and drop ordering selected items.
+*  **ExtraFields** (`string`) - This is a string which corresponds to a method name on the object being attached across the relationship.
+This method should return a FieldSet, containing fields which correspond to values in the `$many_many_extraFields` definition.
+When a user selects an item, they will be shown the form, and then when they add the object the `many_many` link table's extra fields will be populated with the values they input.

 ## Project Links
 *  [GitHub Project Page](https://github.com/ajshort/silverstripe-itemsetfield)